 Scarves: The Statement Accessory

-Without mentioning the rise of scarves as a statement accessory, no discussion of 2000s fashion for men would be complete.
-While scarves have traditionally been used for warmth, the decade saw them being used as a fashion accessory to elevate outfits.
-Lightweight, patterned scarves became a trendy addition to men’s ensembles, often seen draped around the necks of stylish men in the city or on university campuses.
+Lightweight, patterned scarves became a trendy addition to men’s ensembles.
+They were often seen draped around the necks of stylish men in the city or on university campuses.

 This trend even found its way onto the red carpet, with celebrities like Johnny Depp and Kanye West rocking the scarf look.
-Whether worn with a coat in winter or a t-shirt in spring, scarves became a crucial accessory in the fashion-savvy man’s wardrobe.
+Whether worn with a winter coat or a spring T-shirt, scarves have become crucial accessories in the fashion-savvy man’s wardrobe.

 Polo Shirts & the Rise of Abercrombie & Fitch